-Foam rolling and stretching are two effective ways to keep your hamstrings healthy and flexible.
+Foam rolling your hamstrings is an effective way to keep them healthy and flexible.
 Whether you’re an athlete or just looking to improve your overall mobility, incorporating these techniques into your routine can help prevent injury and improve performance.

-So, when should you foam roll those babies?
+So, when should you foam roll those hamstrings?
 Well, the answer is simple: whenever the heck you want.
 But if you want to be more specific, here are a few guidelines:

 Before a workout